This seasonal guide to waterfalls recommends the best time of year and the

 how to get there, facilities available, viewing angles, waterfall dimensions, swimming opportunities,

-Victoria is the most complete, followed by the Northern Territory and New South Wales.
+Australia is the most complete, followed by waterfalls that I have visited in New Zealand.
 This website only

 includes waterfalls that I have personally visited and photographed.

 Select Your Waterfall:

-Click on each State or Territory of Australia to find your next waterfall day trip or holiday destination, or
+Click on each country to find your next waterfall day trip or holiday destination, or

-This is my compilation of waterfalls in Victoria, including three within the greater Melbourne area.
+This is my compilation of waterfalls in Australia, from the red rock escarpments on the Northern